Health benefits of alligator pepper

 6.Remedy for skin diseases

-Alligator pepper may also be useful in dermatological care.
+One important health benefit of alligator pepper worth mentioning is that it may also be useful in dermatological care.
 A study showed that Alligator pepper had been used in traditional medicine to treat viral infections like chickenpox, measles, and smallpox that cause skin rashes.

 7.Reduces blood sugar

-Alligator pepper may be helpful for people who have diabetes.
+You may reap the health benefits of alligator pepper if you have been diagnosed with diabetes as the plant may be helpful for people who have diabetes.
 This is one of the health benefits you may get from consuming alligator pepper.

 According to a 2011 research that studied the effect of alligator pepper on blood sugar levels of male rats induced with diabetes, blood glucose levels were reduced significantly in the groups that received alligator pepper leave extracts